 But it's a long way from going there.

-I mean, just dilali.
+I mean, just jilally.

 They just believe some crazy, crazy stuff.

-So I get all that, but just because somebody is wrong about something, doesn't mean they're wrong about everything.
+But just because somebody is wrong about something doesn't mean they're wrong about everything.

-You you you actually it's the Bible or nothing.
+You actually, it's the Bible or nothing.

-But then that makes me start thinking about things like where are you on the book of Esther.
+But then that makes me start thinking about things like, where are you on the book of Esther?

-Um what specifically about the book of Esther?
+What specifically about the book of Esther?

-Well, I mean, what's it even doing there?
+I mean, what's it even doing there?

-The point here is that God has been communicating to human beings, and for whatever reason, he has allowed this body of scripture to come down to us.
+Even the copies we have of the original, the point here is that God has been communicating to human beings, and for whatever reason, he has allowed this body of scripture to come down to us.

 What's really interesting is Paul actually references another letter he wrote specifically on sexual ethics.